shivam0277/Saucedemo/README.md

 ### bash

+node Task1.js

+Login Validation

+### bash

-node task1.js
+node Task2.js

 Add Items to Cart from Inventory Page: Adds items to the cart and verifies the cart count.

 ### bash

-node task2.js
+node Task3.js

 Add Items to Cart from Product Page: Adds an item to the cart from the product details page and verifies the cart count.

 ### bash

-node task3.js
+node Task4.js

 Remove Items from Cart: Removes an item from the cart based on price range and verifies the cart count.

 ### bash

-node task4.js
+node Task5.js

 Checkout Workflow: Completes the checkout process, verifies items and total amount, and ensures a successful purchase.

 ### bash

-node task5.js
+node Task6.js

 Logout Functionality: Automates the logout process and verifies redirection to the login page.

-### bash
-node task6.js

 ## Assumptions and Observations
 ### Assumptions: